Quantum scarred eigenstates in a Rydberg atom chain: entanglement, breakdown of thermalization, and stability to perturbations: Thermalization and entanglement of eigenstates

 \section{Thermalization and entanglement of eigenstates}

-In this Section, we investigate properties of the eigenstates of the model in Eq.~(\ref{eq:H_PXP}) using exact diagonalization and shift-invert algorithm~\cite{SLEPc}.
-First, we directly test the ETH using the matrix elements of diagonal and off-diagonal local observables between the system's eigenstates.
-We find that the majority of the eigenstates appear thermal; however, the convergence of the observables matrix elements to the value dictated by the Gibbs ensemble is found to be parametrically slower compared to the ETH predictions.
-In addition, we show the existence of a small number of ``special" eigenstates that strongly violate the ETH.
-Further, we study the eigenstate entanglement entropy (EE), finding that the majority of the states follow the usual scaling of EE with the volume of the subsystem.
+In this Section, we investigate properties of eigenstates of the model in Eq.~(\ref{eq:H_PXP}) using exact diagonalization and shift-invert algorithm~\cite{SLEPc}.
+First, we directly test the ETH using the diagonal and off-diagonal matrix elements of local observables between the system's eigenstates.
+We find that the majority of the eigenstates appear thermal; however, the convergence of the observables to the value dictated by the Gibbs ensemble is found to be parametrically slower compared to the ETH predictions.
+In addition, we find a small number of ``special" eigenstates that strongly violate the ETH.
+Further, we study the eigenstate entanglement entropy, finding that the majority of states follow the usual scaling of entanglement entropy with the volume of the subsystem.
 In contrast, the special eigenstates exhibit a small, sub-thermal amount of entanglement.

 Finally, we show that the special eigenstates, identified as violating the ETH and having low entanglement entropy, in fact coincide with the anomalous eigenstates which are responsible~\cite{Turner2017} for the many-body revivals observed experimentally.
 The number of special eigenstates scales algebraically with the system size $L$, while the total number of eigenstates scales exponentially.
 Nevertheless, the special eigenstates are of physical significance owing to their high overlap with the simple charge-density-wave product states, which have been prepared in experiment~\cite{Bernien2017}.
-While our previous paper~\cite{Turner2017} focused on the N\'eel ($|\mathbb{Z}_2\rangle$) initial state and anomalous states which have a high overlap with that state, here we establish another set of special eigenstates which are distinguished by their overlap with $\mathbb{Z}_3$ product state.
+While our previous paper~\cite{Turner2017} focused on the N\'eel~($|\mathbb{Z}_2\rangle$) initial state and anomalous states which have a high overlap with that state, here we establish another set of special eigenstates which are distinguished by their overlap with $\mathbb{Z}_3$ product state.
 These special states give rise to a different pattern of many-body revivals for the dynamics initialized in $|\mathbb{Z}_3\rangle$ state.